 Warranty 12 month limited, details | Processor Intel Celeron, One core at 1.4ghz | RAM 2GB DDR3 | Type Mini | Graphics Card Intel HD (Integrated) | Hard Drive 16GB SSD | OS Chrome OS |

-If your life is totes online, then this PC will work for you.
+If your life is totally online, then this PC will work for you.
 If you’re not familiar with the Chrome OS operating system, it’s very simple: it’s just Google Chrome and nothing else.
-While for some, this could be way too restrictive, you’d be shocked at how much one can accomplish just using Chrome including creating Docs, spreadsheets, presentations, and editing photos, even editing video (low res, 480P).
+While for some, this may seem too restrictive for a student desktop, you’d be shocked at how much one can accomplish just using Chrome including creating Docs, spreadsheets, presentations, and editing photos, even editing video (low res, 480P).

 While Chrome OS may seem limiting, there are some serious advantages to having a simple OS, namely speed and efficiency.
 It’s not hard to stay in the cloud when everything one does is in a browser.
 If you’re planning on doing photo-editing in Photoshop, this won’t do, but Chrome OS is shockingly capable and can edit photos, be used for coding (Repl.it), and for those who need some R&R, play 1080P YouTube (or Netflix) videos.